[?] Subscribe To This Site

 3. Ask the remaining volunteer to step into the circle and ask her to imitate the action of catching a chicken in a barn.

-4. Remember this is a communication game to understand non-verbal communication.
+4. Remember this is a communication game or a training game to understand non-verbal communication.

 6. You will also tell them that the volunteers will come into the room and help her in her task of 'catching the chicken'.